dbt-labs/docs.getdbt.com/website/docs/docs/guides/custom-generic-tests.md

 ### Generic tests with standard arguments

 To define your own generic tests, simply create a `test` block called `<test_name>`.
 All generic tests should accept one or both of the standard arguments:
 - `model`: The resource on which the test is defined, templated out to its relation name.
-(Note that the argument is always called `model`, even when the resource is a source, seed, or snapshot.)
+(Note that the argument is always named `model`, even when the resource is a source, seed, or snapshot.)
 - `column_name`: The column on which the test is defined.
 Not all generic tests operate on the column level, but if they do, they should accept `column_name` as an argument.

 Here's an example of an `is_even` schema test that uses both arguments: